felvin-search/instant-apps/OWNERS.md

 - See [CONTRIBUTING.md](CONTRIBUTING.md) for general contribution guidelines.

-This page lists all active sponsors and maintainers.
+This page lists all super admins and maintainers.

 # Super Admin